JohannaPrinz/PluginDocs/source/explaination/cssFile.rst

 .. hint::

-    | if you have elements that have the same look you can combine their style.
+    | If you have elements that have the same look you can combine their style.
     | There for you have to:
     | 1. change the id="..." into a class="..." (s. js file)
     | 2. use the same class name